spectrochempy/spectrochempy/docs/dev/develguide.rst

 The generated file are located in a directory (spectrochempy_doc) at the same level as the spectrochempy directory.

 To display the documentation (on mac.
-For widow the command `start` should work or something equivalent on linux):
+For window the command `start` should work or something equivalent on linux):

 .. sourcecode:: bash